 Federation activities are directed by the sixteen members of its executive committee.
 This committee meets five times a year to discuss current and upcoming issues and to develop Federation policy.

-The president of the Federation is Alan Coghill (click to view president’s message) with joint vice-presidents; Ross Dougal and David Shiel.
+The president of the Federation is Alan Coghill (click to view president’s message) with vice-president; Ross Dougal.

 The executive committee oversees four specialist sub-committees as follows: